wrsturgeon/coq2rust/dev/doc/build-system.dune.md

   You are likely running a partial build which doesn't include implicitly loaded plugins / vo files.
-See the "Running binaries [coqtop / rocqide]" section above as to how to correctly call Rocq's binaries.
+See the "Running binaries [coqtop]" section above as to how to correctly call Rocq's binaries.

 ## Dune cheat sheet